broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 - `info`: Sibling singletons were used to train the variant QC models for the v4 exomes but were not used in the v4 genomes variant QC

 #### gnomAD v4.1 joint frequency Hail Table annotations

-The v4 genomes Hail Table annotation schema is the same as the exomes schema, with only a few minor differences:

 Global fields

 - `versions`: Struct containing the exomes and genomes versions.